 The Road Ahead

 Self-drive tours around Iceland are a popular mode of travel, and sights along the way are numerous and breathtaking.
-But this beautiful and rugged landscape can also create challenges that drivers may not have come across in other countries.
+But this beautiful and rugged landscape can also create unique challenges that drivers may not have come across in other countries.
 Make sure you are fully prepared and know the rules of the road.
 Here are some helpful tips for driving in Iceland.